rcabralc/rcabralc-colorscheme.vim/README.md

 ## Terminal colors

-This color scheme was built for the GUI version.
+This color scheme was built mainly for the GUI version.
 For terminals which can render 256 colors, there is a palette which approximate the GUI version colors to their equivalent ones in the Xterm 256 colors palette (this approximation can be improved in further versions).
 If that approximation is good enough for you (just test it and see), you don't need to configure anything else.
+Just be sure to `set t_Co=256` in your `.vimrc`.

 However, for more fidelity to the GUI version, customize your default terminal colors as the following: